Universal Sparse Autoencoders: Interpretable Cross-Model Concept Alignment: Experimental Results

 A viable universal space of concepts should enable the reconstruction of activations from any model.
 To quantify the reconstruction performance, we use the coefficient of determination, or $R^2$ score \cite{wright1921correlation}, which measures the proportion of variance in the original activations that is captured by the reconstructed activations, relative to the mean activation baseline, $\bar{\A}$.
 The $R^2$ score is defined as

 where \( ||\A - \widehat{\A}||_F^2 \) represents the residual sum of squares (the reconstruction error), and \( ||\A - \bar{\A}||_F^2 \) is the total sum of squares (the variance of the original activations relative to their mean).
-A higher $R^2$ indicates better reconstruction quality, with a score of one corresponding to a perfect reconstruction.
+A higher $R^2$ indicates better reconstruction quality, with a score of one for a perfect reconstruction.

 Figure~\ref{fig:R2matrix} shows the $R^2$ scores as a confusion matrix across all three models.
 As expected, self-reconstruction along the diagonal achieves the highest explained variance, confirming the USAE’s effectiveness when encoding and decoding within the same model.
 More notably, positive off-diagonal $R^2$ scores indicate successful cross-model reconstruction, suggesting the USAE captures shared, likely universal, features.
 DinoV2 exhibits the highest self-reconstruction performance, aligning with individual SAE results where its $R^2$ score averages 0.8, compared to 0.7 for SigLIP and ViT.
 This suggests DinoV2 features are sparser and more decomposable, a trend further supported in Secs.~\ref{sec:concept_universality} and~\ref{sec:act_max_results}.